CKCordes/NJORDX/README.md

  - You MUST match quantity on the orders

- - The njordx system has the possibility of starting without an exchange, this is however not possible for the front end, as it would be a quite dull experience.
+ - The NJORDX system has the possibility of starting without an exchange, this is however not possible for the front end, as it would be a quite dull experience.